 Top of page Skip navigation

-In 2003 he resigned from his last parish, after fifteen very happy years and returned home to Cornwall where he and his wife, Sara, were received into the Catholic Church along with their eldest son.
+In 2003 he resigned from his last parish, after fifteen very happy years there and returned home to Cornwall where he and his wife, Sara, were received into the Catholic Church along with their eldest son.
 Since 2005 he has been helping with teaching in his parish church St Mary's Bodmin as a parish catechist (RCIA, Confirmation, Adult Education).
+By special dispensation of the Holy Father Robbie was ordained as a Catholic Priest for the Deanery of Cornwall in the Diocese of Plymouth in 2012.

 ' Sara and I are delighted to be part of the Catholic community in Cornwall and we wanted to be able to offer the gift of the house and our talents in the service of God.

-We are grateful for the support and encouragement of our parish priest and Vicar General in this adventure in faith.
+We are grateful for the support and encouragement of our Bishop and parish clergy in this adventure in faith.

 One of the key things that strikes me about Christians in our land is that many are not very confident about our faith or the teachings of the Church.
 We would like to be able to encourage you to learn more about your faith, spend that vital time apart in prayer and waiting on God and go home refreshed and encouraged and help to build up the Church where you are.
 We look forward to welcoming you.'